Get help now Make a donation

 Where can I find out more?

 What is it?
-Spiritual and religious healing refers to a wide range of practices that use faith or religious connection to treat a health condition.
+Spiritual and faith healing refers to practices that use faith or religious connection to treat a health condition.
 It can involve rituals, prayers, and religious or spiritual objects.
-It can also involve other complementary and alternative therapies, such as meditation and yoga.
+It can also include other complementary and alternative therapies, such as meditation.

 Where can I find out more?